Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Other medical conditions to watch out for include:

-• Feather Plucking: This is not an uncommon condition, but it’s essential to be sure that your bird isn’t suffering from a more severe illness before assuming it’s just plucking for no reason.
+• Feather Plucking: This is not an uncommon condition, but it’s essential to be sure that your bird isn’t suffering from a more severe illness before assuming that it’s just plucking for no reason.

 • Crop Stasis: Cockatiels will stop eating their food if they’re feeling stressed or upset about something.
 Your vet can help you find out what’s wrong.

-The Costs of Buying A Cockatiel
+The Costs of Buying a Cockatiel

-In addition to these costs, there are also smaller expenses associated with caring for your pet, such as food (which should not be too high in sugar or fat), toys, and cage accessories.
+In addition to these costs, there are smaller expenses associated with caring for your pet, such as food (which should not be too high in sugar or fat), toys, and cage accessories.

 Breeding Cockatiels